vaibsh/RAG-based-Q-A/README.md

 1. Run the program using the command:<br>
     python main.py<br>
 2. Enter the query of Ctrl+C to exit<br>
-3. Relevant paragraphs and the answer is printed
+3. Most relevant paragraph and the answer is printed